 Transfer RNA is one type of RNA that acts as a carrier molecule that can load the amino acids by decoding the piece of genetic information carried by the m-RNA codons and converting it into the physical proteins.
 The t-RNA is single-stranded having 5’-3’ end.
 A letter ‘t’ stands for “Transfer” because tRNA transfers the activated amino acids to the ribosomal site or the site of protein synthesis.

 Characteristics of Transfer RNA

-- Transfer RNA refers to as “Soluble RNA” because it is soluble in the solution of a 1M concentration of NaCl.
+- Transfer RNA is also called “Soluble RNA” because it is soluble in the solution of a 1M concentration of NaCl.

-- The t-RNA also refers as “Adaptor RNA” because it carries the amino acids to the ribosomes.
+- The t-RNA sometimes interchangeable with the term “Adaptor RNA” because it carries the amino acids to the ribosomes.

 - Transfer RNA contributes about 10-15% of the cellular RNA.

 - The t-RNA is a highly folded structure due to which the nucleotides come closer to each other and appears to be like double-stranded.